Landlords we need you

 The combined mobile foodbank and food pantry service is understood to be the first of its kind in the country and the project has been progressed by Folkestone & Hythe District Council and the Rainbow Centre.

-The van and service has been funded by central government through a grant secured by the council from the UK Shared Prosperity Fund.
+The van and service has been funded by central government through grant secured by the council from the UK Shared Prosperity Fund.
 The Trussell Trust and the Folkestone Community Works programme have also supported the innovative project.

-A money advice service and other cost-of-living support will be available at the locations visited by the mobile van.
+money advice service and other cost-of-living support will be available at the locations visited by the mobile van.

 The Folkestone Community Works Programme is part-funded by the European Structural and Investment Funds 2014-20 and is managed by Folkestone & Hythe District Council.